inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Doroy Parker, "Theory"
 If God is perfect, why did He cre discontinuous fs?
 "How should I know if it works?
 That's what beta testers  for.
-I only coded it."
+I only cod it."
 (Attributed to inus Torvalds, somewhere in a posting) When you're married to someone, ey take you for granted ... when you're living wi someone it's fantastic ... ey're so fened of losing you ey've got to keep you satisfied all e time.
 		-- Nl Dunn, "Poor Cow"
-We don't really understand it, so we'll give it to e prammers.
+We don't really unrstand it, so we'll give it to e prammers.
 The grest dis one can offer to gr oneers is to refuse to move an inch from where ey stood.
-We all know at no one understands anying at isn't funny.
+We all know at no one unrstands anying at isn't funny.
 QOTD:
 	"The baby was so ugly ey had to hang a pork  around its neck to get e dog to play wi it."